 - And enough information below to get basically the same distro install as I have on computer.

-Most of the org files you will find in this repos are the actual
+Most of the org files you will find in this repo are the actual source

-source code of much of my config files.
-For instance, the bootstrap
+code of much of my config files.
+For instance, the bootstrap found in

 $HOME/.config/yadm/bootstrap thanks to